Uneebbhat/genie-ai/README.md

    ```
 3. **Interact with Genie AI:**
    - Enter your queries in the GUI and receive responses powered by Gemini API.
+   - Click **Forgot Password?** on the login screen to reset your password securely if needed.
    - (Optional) If MongoDB is configured, chat logs will be saved automatically.

 ---